belloum/reproducible-monitoring/README.md

 # Getting started

-1. You need to download src directory.
-Further information about Allen are found in this link: https://github.com/NicVolanschi/Allen
-2. Download the files of reproducibilitymonitoring repository
+1. Download the files of reproducibilitymonitoring repository
-3. Open your terminal and go to the folder of the downlowded files
+2. Open your terminal and go to the folder of the downlowded files
-4. Execute activity monitoring rules (log-analyses.aln) over the public dataset (dataset.csv) that we provided by typing:
+3. Execute activity monitoring rules (log-analyses.aln) over the public dataset (dataset.csv) that we provided by typing:
 `make out\dataset`.
-5. An out folder is generated, it include the output of monitoring rules detecting activities and sensor failures
+4. dataset file is generated.
+It contains the output of monitoring rules detecting activities and sensor failures
-6. After this you can type `make dataset` from your terminal to generate the days number of platform/sensors failures
+5. After this you can type `make dataset` from your terminal to generate the days number of platform/sensors failures
-7. Finally, you can visualize the activity information using the file visualization.py that contains scripts examples for sleeping, outing, and toilet visit activity.
+6. Finally, you can visualize the activity information using the file visualization.py that contains scripts examples for sleeping, outing, and toilet visit activity.

 N.B.
 For visulaization you need to convert the output rules files from Allen to .csv and then executing the script of